nysbc/appion-protomo/README.md

 To simplify the assessment of these correction factors, a combined metric (CCMS plot) is plotted on the main refinement summary webpages:

 - The dotted orange line records the average + 1 standard deviation of the x correction factor and y correction factor, summed.
-- The x'd orange line records the average + 1 standard deviation of the stretching correction factor.
+- The x'd orange line records the average + 1 standard deviation of the scaling correction factor.
 - The blue line records the average + 1 standard deviation of the rotation correction factor.
 - The black line is a scaled sum of the above three lines